Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 But there's a catch.

-So try to take caffeine before any activity that will help you burn those calories away.
-Running, cycling, swimming, walking, or just about any similar activity can help you wipe out those released fat-calories.
+So try to take caffeine before any activity that will actually help you burn those calories away.
+Running, cycling, swimming, walking, or just about any similar activity can help you wipe out those newly released fat-calories.

 Your actual number depends on how much weight you still need to lose.